-If you wind up purchasing a book from them, you can kick back in the neighbouring Square René Viviani park.
+If you wind up purchasing a book from them, you can kick back in the neighboring Square René Viviani park.
 Here you can enjoy relaxing on the grass with views across the Seine River to the Notre Dame Cathedral.

 The park is overlooked by a lovely 12th century Church of Saint-Julien-le-Pauvre and is also home to the oldest tree in Paris.
 A unique spot for history lovers to appreciate.

-Numerous restaurants, brasseries, and cafes line the road running along the Left Bank.
+Numerous restaurants, brasseries, and cafes line the road running along with the Left Bank.
 If you want to enjoy a meal with wonderful views across to the Ile de la Cite and the Notre Dame Cathedral, then you will definitely want to consider coming here.

 It’s a particularly romantic spot in the evening when the Pont au Double bridge is illuminated.
 A fantastic location for an unforgettable date night.

-Best places to stay in Latin Quarter:
+Best places to stay in Paris Latin Quarter for first-timers:

-One of the main attractions in the 6th Arrondissement are the Luxembourg Gardens, or Jardin de Luxembourg as they are known in French.
+One of the main attractions in the 6th Arrondissement is the Luxembourg Gardens, or Jardin de Luxembourg as they are known in French.
 The manicured parks are the grounds of the beautiful Luxembourg Palace.
 Once a home for the French monarchy, it now acts as a government building.